ucam-department-of-psychiatry/camcops/docs/source/administrator/server_config_file.rst

 EMAIL_PORT
 ##########

-*Integer.* Default: 25.
+*Integer.* Default: 587.

 Port number of e-mail (SMTP) server.
-The default is 25, but consider something more secure (see below).
+The standard SMTP port is 25, but 587 is the default for using TLS, which is more secure (see below).

 EMAIL_USE_TLS
 #############

-*Boolean.* Default: false.
+*Boolean.* Default: true.

 Use a TLS (secure) connection to talk to the SMTP server?
-The default is false, but you should strongly consider using it!
+The default is true;
+turn this off for an insecure connection.

 This is used for explicit TLS connections, usually on port 587 (in which the connection is opened and then a ``STARTTLS`` command is issued).